adamwwilkinson/Obsidian-Vault/System's Programming/The Principle of Referential Locality.md

 If a page is evicted from physical memory just before it is required (pulling it back in to physical memory) *page thrashing* occurs.

 We hope the OS is intelligent about which page in physical memory to discard for space.

+### Fetching for Virtual Memory
+How should the OS decide when to pull a process' pages?
+When a reference to that page is made, or intelligently predicting to next page to be called, *predictive pre-paging*.

+We also get the same issue from [[allocating-memory-to-processes]] about where it should be allocated.

+#todo the others in the list